James shaw, a man with a green tie, dark suit, short grey-dark hair and a slight smile, stands in a Parliament corridor

 The Bulletin: Government proposes hefty ETS changes

-Climate change minister James Shaw (Photo: Hagen Hopkins/Getty Images)
+Former climate change minister James Shaw was the driving force behind the Zero Carbon Act (Photo: Hagen Hopkins/Getty Images)

 Good morning and welcome to The Bulletin.
 In today’s edition: Government proposes hefty ETS changes, wide ranging review of road rules, and Dunedin’s stadium promises tussle with Christchurch.